hvitis/CodingChallange/README.md

 2. To have fun!

-# Important phrases notices during learning:
+# Important phrases noticed during learning:

 1. There are some named properties in arrays, such as length and a number of methods.
 Methods are functions that live in properties and (usually)